2025-1-NCC3/Projeto18/README.md

-# UberShield - Segurança, Praticisade e Conforto.
+# UberShield - Segurança, Praticidade e Conforto.
 🚖 Segurança no Transporte - Grupo18